Modern amenities in the idyllic countryside

 Thirsk Racecourse is situated in the wonderful old cobbled market town of Thirsk, North Yorkshire, forever immortalised as ‘Darrowby’ in the literary works of the World’s most famous veterinary author, James Herriot; who, interestingly, occasionally found himself detailed to work at the Racecourse on racedays!

-Renowned for its beautifully maintained paddock, Thirsk Racecourse has an idyllic country charm about it, yet it is a thoroughly modern venue with outstanding facilities; not least free Wi-Fi for everyone!
-Thirsk is ever popular across the generations and really is suitable for anyone, from the most seasoned racing ‘nut’ to the first time racegoer.
+Renowned for its beautifully maintained paddock, Thirsk Racecourse has an idyllic country charm about it, yet it is a thoroughly modern venue with outstanding facilities; not least free Wi-Fi for everyone, making it ever popular across the generations, from the most seasoned racing fan to the first time racegoer.

-Race forward to the summer months where there are more opportunities to enjoy the exciting Thirsk action from among the charming and beautiful surrounds of one of the country’s prettiest racecourses.
-These include: Tuesday 18th June, featuring all the Royal Ascot action (broadcast live in-between each Thirsk race); An evening in support of The ABF The Soldiers Charity on Saturday 11th May; the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 26th July; and the summer highlight – The William Hill Thirsk Summer Cup Day, which will be run on Saturday 4th August.
+Race forward to the summer months where there are lots more opportunities to enjoy the exciting Thirsk action from among the charming and beautiful surrounds of one of the country’s prettiest racecourses.
+These include: An evening in support of The ABF The Soldiers Charity on Saturday 9th May which coincides with the changed Bank Holiday in commemoration of VE Day.
+A fitting date!
+Tuesday 16th June, features all the Royal Ascot action (broadcast live in-between each of Thirsk’s races); the Go Racing in Yorkshire Summer Festival comes to Thirsk on Friday 24th July; and there are two Family Days with lots of free activities for the children to enjoy.

-Encouraging families to make the most of the ‘kids go free’ value on offer, the Summer Cup Day action is rapidly followed by some wonderful Family Days, complete with lots of fun to keep the children entertained through the summer holidays and include the James Herriot All Creatures Great & Small Family Day on Friday 9th August; and Pirates Family Day on Friday 30th August.
+Encouraging families to make the most of the ‘kids go free’ value on offer, Family Days are filled with lots of fun to keep the children entertained through the summer holidays and include the James Herriot All Creatures Great & Small Family Day on Friday 7th August; and Pirates Family Day on Friday 28th August.